CompuNanoLab/PlasmaPhysicsLab/Orbit_Theory.md

 $$ L_\parallel= \left|\dfrac{\nabla_\parallel B}{B}\right|^{-1} \quad L_\perp= \left|\dfrac{\nabla_\perp B}{B}\right|^{-1} \quad T_B=\dfrac{1}{B} \dfrac{\partial B}{\partial t}$$

 If $L_\parallel$ is much larger than the step of the helical motion $v_\parallel 2\pi/\omega_c$ (space transversed in one period of cyclotron motion in the direction parallel to $\mathbf{B}$), if $L_\perp$ is much larger than the Larmor radius, and if $T_B$, the variation f $B$ in time is much smaller than $\omega_c$, we can say that the particle will act as if the magnetic field is locally constant with the guiding center moving along the field lines.
 Therefore the variation of $\mathbf{B}$ is treated as an higher order correction.
 This is the guiding center approximation, proven valid in many cases of practical interest.
+The analysis has shown that the perpendicular particle motion can be decomposed into two components: the fast gyro motion and the slower guiding center motion comprising primarily the guiding center drifts.
 We decouple the motion in the following way:

 $$ \mathbf{x}=\mathbf{x}_c+\mathbf{x}' \quad \mathbf{v}=\mathbf{v}_c+\mathbf{v}' $$